Meloxicam: Metabolism

 Meloxicam is extensively metabolized in the liver by the enzymes CYP2C9 and CYP3A4 (minor) into four inactive metabolites.
 Peroxidase activity is thought to be responsible for the other two remaining metabolites.

 Excretion

 Meloxicam is predominantly excreted in the form of metabolites and occurs to equal extents in the urine and feces.
 Traces of unchanged parent drug are found in urine and feces.
 The mean elimination half-life ranges from 15 to 20 hours.

-Specific populations

-Geriatrics

-Use of meloxicam is not recommended in people with peptic ulcer disease or increased gastrointestinal bleed risk, including those over 75 years of age or those taking medications associated with bleeding risk.
-Adverse events have been found to be dose-dependent and associated with length of treatment.
+Adverse events are dose-dependent and associated with length of treatment.